menobass/hivesnaps/README.md

 We standardized avatars to images.hive.blog across the app.
 See `docs/avatar-unification.md` for details on behavior, affected files, and testing.

+### Moderation (Downvote Hiding)

+Client-side moderation hides posts/replies downvoted by an allowlisted moderator (default: `@snapie`).
+Minimal, on-chain, no backend.
+See `docs/moderation.md` for policy, config, and integration points.

 ### Testing

 ```sh